-A school garden program often seems daunting.
-But with a little work upfront, your students can enjoy growing plants in their own school garden.
+Having a school garden program does take some effort.
+But with a little upfront planning and work, your students can enjoy growing plants in their own school garden!